ASAT: Adaptively Scaled Adversarial Training in Time Series: Experiments

 \subsubsection{Datasets and data preprocessing}

 For our research, we adopt the \textbf{hourly} inter-day volume prediction dataset and the \textbf{five-minute} intra-day volume prediction dataset.
 The two datasets are extracted from the price and volume data of the Topix500 (price index of the 500 most liquid and highly market capitalized stocks in Tokyo Stock) between \textit{Jan.
 2017} and \textit{Feb.
 2018}.
 We adopt the data of \textit{2017} as the training set and development set, and the data of \textit{Jan.
 2018} and \textit{Feb.
 2018} as the test set.
-The training set and the development set are randomly split with the ratio of $3:1$.
+The training set and the development set are randomly split with a ratio of $3:1$.
 The statistics of datasets are in Table~\ref{tab:dataset}.

 For example, in the hourly dataset, if the ground truth is the log volume of \textit{10:00-11:00, Jan.
+21}, whose timestamp is defined as the begin timestamp of the slot \textit{10:00, Jan.
 21}, then the previous 12 time slots are: \textit{9:00-10:00, Jan.
 21}, \textit{14:00-15:00, Jan.
 20}, etc, and the history 20 days are: \textit{10:00-11:00, Jan.
 20}, \textit{10:00-11:00, Jan.
-19}, etc. It is similar in data preprocessing of the five-minute dataset.
+19}, etc. It is similar to the data preprocessing of the five-minute dataset.
 We deleted the data instances consisting of missing volumes or prices.
 In the five-minute dataset, the previous 12 time slots are collected from the same day to the ground truth.